 With direction from the Pride Center advisory committee, this funding will be used for professional development opportunities, workshops, promotional materials/brochures and programs that increase visibility and awareness.
-Professional development and LGBTQ+ student engagement will be the focus for use of funds which can include connecting LGBTQ+ students to mental health resources, guest speakers, mentoring programs
+Professional development and LGBTQ+ student engagement will be the focus for use of funds which can include connecting LGBTQ+ students to mental health resources, guest speakers, mentoring programs and support for LGBTQ+ student clubs and events.

-Revenue \$ 176,274 8600 State Expenditures \$ 1000 Academic Salaries 0 Non-Academic Salaries \$ 0 2000 3000 Employee Benefits \$ 0 \$ 4000 Supplies & Materials 25,000 \$ 5000 Other Operating Expenditures 151,274 \$ 6000 Capital Outlay 0 \$ Other Outgo/Indirect 0 7300 7600 Student Aid 0 Total 176,274
+Revenue \$ 176,274 8600 State Expenditures \$ 1000 Academic Salaries 0 Non-Academic Salaries \$ 0 2000 \$ 3000 Employee Benefits 0 \$ 4000 Supplies & Materials 25,000 \$ 5000 Other Operating Expenditures 151,274 \$ 6000 Capital Outlay 0 \$ Other Outgo/Indirect 0 7300 7600 Student Aid 0 Total 176,274